xlaech/angular-runtime-types/README.md

 in the project directory.

 ### Running Tests
 The test are written in mocha.
+In VSCode you can just run the "Run Mocha" Configuration.

-You can run them with
+You can also run them in the terminal of your choice with

 `npm tests`